Our list will help you limit secondary damage to your belongings, help your insurer help you, and speed up your return to normal everyday life.

 FIVE: Rescue valuable possessions

-If the conditions allow for you to access your possessions safely, then try to move as many out of the way of the water as possible.
+If the conditions allow you to access your possessions safely, then try to move as many out of the way of the water as possible.
 Put furniture up onto polystyrene blocks and move valuables upstairs if flooding is in progress.
 Even photographs can be restored if they are saved quickly enough.
 Damage restoration experts will advise you over the phone how to do this.

 SIX: Open windows